aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/README.md

 **What is the source of these workshops?**

-Some of these workshops have been created by HCLS AI/ML team has written specific workshops that we believe demonstrate key components of using SageMaker.
+Some of these workshops have been created by HCLS AI/ML team has written specific workshops that demonstrate key components of using SageMaker.
 We have also curated resources from the [AWS machine learning blog](https://aws.amazon.com/blogs/machine-learning/) and the Amazon SageMaker [respository](https://github.com/aws/amazon-sagemaker-examples) of sample code for these workshops.

 **I am interested in workshops not listed on this repository.**